 Today, only the exterior of the remaining Woodward’s building is original – probably just the upper portions of the east and south walls.
 The interior is all new concrete and glass, industrial looking, clean.
 Behind the granite cornerstone sits a bank.
 The plywood newsstand on Cordova is long gone, and in its corner sits a shiny convenience store called “Express News”.
 The Woodward’s Food Floor is back, sort of, in the form of Nester’s, which is owned by Buy-Low Foods, which is owned by Jim Pattison.
 The rest of the complex is occupied by a combination of office space, condos, social housing, and the unfortunately-named ‘Goldcorp Centre for the Arts’, which is also the site of SFU’s contemporary arts programs.

-I remember when I felt a youthful excitement about Vancouver, inner cities in general, and about my own prospects.
+Back then I felt a youthful excitement about Vancouver, inner cities in general, and about my own prospects.
 In Winnipeg I watched Woody Allen films and – in comparison to my home – imagined that his Manhattan existed, on a smaller but growing scale, in my Vancouver.
 Thirty years on, I feel somewhat betrayed, for things have moved in a much different direction than I’d hoped.
-The town has too much money and too many people who seem willing to welcome increasing blandness and sterility.
+The town has too many people with too much money and too many people who seem willing to welcome increasing blandness and sterility.
 This is not unique to Vancouver, of course, but I feel the pain of it especially acutely here in my home town.